turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 #### Add a file

 Let's make this a real project and actually add some content!
-Add a new HTML file from the terminal using `touch index.html`.
+Add a readme file from the terminal using `touch README.md`.

 #### Check status (`git status`)